Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 One way to keep your immune system strong and healthy is to avoid behaviors that might weaken your immune system like smoking and excessive amounts of drinking.

-Simply put... start implementing these 11 easy ways to take care of your immune system and it will take care of you.
+Simply put ... by starting to implement some of, or all of, these 11 easy ways to take care of your immune system and it will take care of you.